✨ Professional Resume Review | Get Yours Today | Certified Experts

 The vast healthcare industry has many roles and opportunities covering all facets of medicine and care.

-These cover roles such as General Practitioner, Dentist, Care Nurse, Psychologist, Therapist, Radiologist and many more.
+These cover roles such as General Practitioner, Dentist, Care Nurse, Psychologist, Therapist, and Radiologist, among many others.

-For this industry, we will look at one of the most crucial job roles in our society, that of a nurse.
+For this industry, we will examine one of the most crucial job roles in our society: the nurse.

 A nurse’s role usually centers around caring for patients in some form or another.